increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 The Tor browser is an amazing tool that allows one to freely browse the web anonymously.
-It basically connects to volunteers who operate servers all over the world and encrypt your web traffic in layers like an onion.
+It connects to volunteers who operate servers all over the world and encrypt your web traffic in layers like an onion.
 It does this 3 times so that no one can connect the requester of the data with the data itself.
 If you would like to be anonymous on the web, the tor browser is your ticket.